allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 Mail sent to author: "You have successfully published: >>Hexagonal Architecture<<" SMS sent to author: "Please check your email.
 We have sent you publication details of the article: >>Hexagonal Architecture<<"
 <<< HTTP POST Response: article "Hexagonal Architecture" with id "69683cd6-3e0f-49fd-a9f4-fd4cc1c9ca4b" successfully created

 >>> HTTP GET Request: retrieve an article with id: "69683cd6-3e0f-49fd-a9f4-fd4cc1c9ca4b" Fetched article: "Hexagonal Architecture"
 Message sent to broker: "Article >>Hexagonal Architecture<< retrieved"
 <<< HTTP GET Response: article: "Hexagonal Architecture" successfully retrieved
 ```
 ## Summary
+To sum up, the domain, which constitutes the core of our application (center of the hexagon)
+is surrounded by six adapters.
+Five of them (the so-called “outbound” adapters) implement domain interfaces,
+while the API adapter (“inbound” adapter) calls the domain logic via a public domain service.

 As much as I did my best to design the example so that it would show the benefits of using Hexagonal Architecture in a self-explanatory
 and intuitive way, to avoid theoretical elucidations, I would still like to emphasise what we have gained.
-Designing the core of the application to be independent of external adapters we achieve e.g.:
+Due to designing the core of the application to be independent of external adapters we achieve e.g.:
 * [Dependency Inversion](https://martinfowler.com/articles/dipInTheWild.html).
 This way, instead of high-level modules depending on low-level modules,
 both will depend on abstractions, which makes our application follow [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.
 * Testability, as the domain logic can be unit-tested regardless of underlying frameworks and infrastructure that the adapters depend on,
 which frees those tests from e.g. transaction management or request and response parsing.
 All adapters can also be tested independently from each other.
 * Extendability, following the [Open-closed Principle](https://en.wikipedia.org/wiki/Open–closed_principle).
-It's best illustrated by the ```ArticleEventPublisher```, which depends on
+It's best illustrated by the ```ArticleEventPublisher```,
-on implementations of ```SocialMediaPublisher``` and ```ArticleAuthorNotifier```, injected as lists of components by the Spring DI container: adding another implementation, such as an adapter for Facebook,
+which depends on implementations of ```SocialMediaPublisher``` and ```ArticleAuthorNotifier```,
+injected as lists of components by the Spring DI container: adding another implementation, such as an adapter for Facebook,
 does not require modifying the domain code.

 I hope that the above example depicts the theoretical concepts such as Hexagonal Architecture, Ports and Adapters